Low Income Customer Discount

 You are responsible for the bill if you are the property owner.
 Property owners may wish to incorporate the sewer bill with the lease agreement or receive deposits to cover a potential delinquent sewer balance.

-There is no way to just shut off the sanitary sewer or surface water service.
+Water can't be turned off to a building.
 Individual building sewer pipes do not have shutoff valves.
 The surface water continues to run from impervious surfaces regardless of any need to discontinue the service.
 Even if there were a valve to close off the sanitary sewer service, doing so would create a health hazard.40541